Application Modernization Strategy: The Complete Guide

 Rehosting, or “lift-and-shift,” involves migrating an application from one environment to another without modifying its design.

-For example, a business that runs a legacy customer relationship management (CRM) application on its own servers in its data center can rehost the app to leverage the scalability and reduced maintenance costs associated with cloud computing.
+For example, a business that runs a legacy customer relationship management (CRM) application on its own servers in its data center can rehost the application to leverage the scalability and lower maintenance costs of cloud computing.

 The rehosting process would involve the following steps: